 This part-time work program provides employment opportunities on and off campus.
 Financial aid eligibility is required, and the OSU-Oklahoma City Financial Aid and Scholarships Office will contact eligible applicants.
-Students who do not qualify for the federal work-study program may apply for part-time employment through the OSU-Oklahoma City Human Resources Office or the OSU-Oklahoma City Career Services Center.
+Students who do not qualify for the federal work-study program may apply for part-time employment through the OSU-Oklahoma City Human Resources Office.